 It is that perspective that leads to a lack of understanding as to why some people seem to love tipping the odds in favor of the bacteria.
 Avoiding vaccines is perhaps the most popular method for getting infections that could otherwise be avoided, but dietary habits are an curious way to acquire preventable infections.

 Humans and cows have a long history of sharing infectious diseases.
 Measles is either a variant of rinderpest, a cattle illness, or they share a common ancestor.
-On the beneficial side of the relationship was cowpox, which lead to the small pox vaccination.
+On the beneficial side of the relationship was cowpox, which lead to the smallpox vaccine.

 While I am a bit of a foodie (for example, while I do not remember by first kiss, I remember the epiphany of my first gourmet restaurant meal), I cannot grok (see how old I am) people who either think a specific food is to be avoided at all costs or is the panacea for preventing illness.
 Like cows milk.